It is official. It’s CRAZY JOE FROGGER time.

 Seeing the recipe for the first time, I was also struck by the crazy name “Joe Frogger.”
 A little background checking revealed the recipe to be about two hundred and fifty years old.
 Very little has changed in the recipe over the years.
 The recipe has stayed true to the basics: flour, sugar, shortening, molasses, and spices.

 But where did the name come from?

 The recipe was started on the East Coast, in a fishing village where seafaring ships would dock.
 A man by the name of Joe Brown, also known as Black Joe, would feed the sailors in his tavern as they were coming and going to their ships.
 Being a great entrepreneur for his time, Joe wanted the sailors to come back each time they were in port.
 Joe enlisted his wife’s help by asking her to bake a new biscuit the sailors would remember.
 The biscuit was a rich, deep brown molasses cookie that would stay soft no matter how long the voyage.
-With a mill pond full of black frogs behind the tavern and the dark color of the cookie, sailors started calling the cookies “Joe’s Frogs.”
-His wife, hearing the name Frogs, began to make the cookies the size of a lily pad to match the name.
+With a mill pond full of black frogs and lily pads behind the tavern, along with the dark color of the cookie, sailors started calling the cookies “Joe’s Frogs.”
+His wife, hearing the name, began to make the cookies the size of a lily pad to match the name.
 Hence, Joe Froggers, named after a pub-owning, pond side dwelling man serving the sailors who sailed in and out of Marblehead, Massachusetts in the 1700’s.